-- Issuing of 'lifetime' registration identification tags. - Door knocking various townships and rural areas in relation to registration requirements and compliance checking. - Advertising on Council's website, in local newspapers and information boards. - Encourage desexing of dogs and cats in an effort to reduce wandering issues.
+- Issuing of 'lifetime' registration identification tags. - Door knocking various townships and rural areas in relation to registration requirements and compliance checking. - Introduction of a 12 month Council Communication Plan - Advertising of relevant information on Council's website, in local newspapers and information boards. - Encourage desexing of dogs and cats in an effort to reduce wandering issues.

-- Conduct registration compliance campaigns across the municipal district targeting townships and rural areas each year. - Issue infringement notices for non-compliance with legislation. - Ensure that all information relating to Section 13 notifications from Domestic Animal Businesses is followed up to ensure compliance. - Implement appropriate payment options for registrations including Bpay, Post BillPay and other payment options.
+- Conduct registration compliance campaigns across the municipal district targeting townships and rural areas each year. - Issue infringement notices for non-compliance with legislation. - Ensure that all information relating to Section 13 notifications from Domestic Animal Businesses is followed up to ensure compliance. - Implement appropriate payment options for registrations including Bpay, PostBillPay and other payment options.

-- 1. Continue to conduct registration compliance campaigns across the municipal district targeting townships and rural areas each year - 2.
-Introduce an online animal registration application system for new registrations. - 3.
-Continue to distribute animal information articles on Council's website, Facebook page, telephone on-hold messages and in the local newspapers to promote the benefits of registration, microchipping and legislative compliance. - 4.
+- 1. Continue to conduct registration compliance campaigns across the municipal district targeting townships and rural areas each year. - 2.
+Introduce an online animal registration application system for new registrations. - Continue to distribute animal information articles on Council's website, Facebook page, telephone on-hold messages and in the local newspapers to promote the benefits of registration, microchipping and legislative compliance. - 4.
 Continue compliance and enforcement activities to achieve greater compliance with all aspects of the Act.